Semi-Automatic Line-System Provisioning with Integrated Physical-Parameter-Aware Methodology: Field Verification and Operational Feasibility

 Authors: Hideki Nishizawa, NTT Network Innovation Labs; Giacomo Borraccini, NEC Laboratories America, Inc.; Takeo Sasai, NTT Network Innovation Labs; Yue-Kai Huang, NEC Laboratories America, Inc.; Toru Mano, NTT Network Innovation Labs; Kazuya Anazawa, NTT Network Innovation Labs; Masatoshi Namiki, University of Technology; Soichiroh Usui, University of Technology; Tatsuya Matsumura, NTT Network Innovation Labs; Yoshiaki Sone, NTT Network Innovation Labs; Zehao Wang, Duke University; Seiji Okamoto, NTT Network Innovation Labs; Takeru Inoue, NTT Network Innovation Labs; Ezra Ip, NEC Laboratories America, Inc.; Andrea D’Amico, NEC Laboratories America, Inc.; Tingjun Chen, Duke University; Vittorio Curri, Politecnico di Torino; Ting Wang, NEC Laboratories America, Inc.; Koji Asahi, NEC Corporation; Koichi Takasugi, NTT Network Innovation Labs

-Abstract: We propose methods and architecture to conduct measurements and optimize newly installed optical fiber line systems semi-automatically using integrated physics-aware technologies in a data center interconnection (DCI) transmission scenario.
-We demonstrate, for the first time, digital longitudinal monitoring (DLM) and optical line system (OLS) physical parameter calibration working together in real-time to extract physical link parameters for transmission performance optimization.
-Our methodology has the following advantages over traditional design: minimized footprint at the user site, accurate estimate of necessary optical network characteristics via complementary telemetry technologies, and ability to conduct all operation work from remotely.
-The last feature is crucial as remote operation personnel can implement network design settings for immediate response to quality of transmission (QoT) degradation and reverting in case of unforeseen problems.
-We successfully completed the semi-automatic line system provisioning over field fiber networks facilities at Duke University, Durham, NC.
-The tasks of parameter retrieval, equipment setting optimization, and system setup/provisioning were completed within 1 hour.
-The field operation was supervised by on-duty personnel who can access the system remotely from different timezones.
-By comparing Q-factor estimates calculated by the extracted link parameters with measured results from 400G transceivers, we confirmed our methodology has a reduction in the QoT prediction errors overexisting design.
+Abstract: We propose methods and an architecture to conduct measurements and optimize newly installed optical fiber line systems semi-automatically using integrated physics-aware technologies in a data center interconnection (DCI) transmission scenario.
+We demonstrate, for the first time to our knowledge, digital longitudinal monitoring (DLM) and optical line system (OLS) physical parameter calibration working together in real-time to extract physical link parameters for fast optical fiber line systems provisioning.
+Our methodology has the following advantages over traditional design: a minimized footprint at user sites, accurate estimation of the necessary optical network characteristics via complementary telemetry technologies, and the capability to conduct all operation work remotely.
+The last feature is crucial, as it enables remote operation to implement network design settings for immediate response to quality of transmission (QoT) degradation and reversion in the case of unforeseen problems.
+We successfully performed semi-automatic line system provisioning over field fiber network facilities at Duke University, Durham, North Carolina.
+The tasks of parameter retrieval, equipment setting optimization, and system setup/provisioning were completed within 1 h.
+The field operation was supervised by on-duty personnel who could access the system remotely from different time zones.
+By comparing Q-factor estimates calculated from the extracted link parameters with measured results from 400G transceivers, we confirmed that our methodology has a reduction in the QoT prediction errors ( 0.3 dB) over existing designs ( 0.6 dB).